jbliley/ebook_fix/docs/gui_plan.md

 splits -- the GUI's job is to make the decision easier, not to change what's allowed to happen automatically.

+**Course correction (2026-09-06):** that last paragraph was the original intent, but Phase 2 and Phase 3 didn't actually build it that way -- Metadata's Save and Review's Split Selected each write their own output immediately, independently, which means using both in one session doesn't combine (whichever runs second overwrites the first -- flagged honestly in both phases' write-ups above rather than hidden).
+Jacob confirmed this is a real problem, not just a rough edge: he wants metadata changes and the standard repair pipeline to end up in one output file, not several copies of the same book.
+Phases 4-6 below are about actually building the single-Apply design this section always described, plus two more things Jacob asked for directly: an editable language field, and an Analysis tab that reads like a report instead of a terminal transcript.

 ## Phases

 ### Phase 1 -- Backend scaffolding